Isla del Congreso

-The Isla del Congreso (in English: Congress Island) is an island located in the Chafarinas Islands, an archipelago located 4 kilometers from the African shore.
-The island belongs to Spain, and has an area of 0.256 km2.
+The Isla del Congreso is a rock islet located as part of the Chafarinas Islands, an archipelago located on the Mediterranean Sea.
+It is located approximately four kilometers from the Moroccan shore.
+The island has an area of 0.256 km2.

+The island is a part of Spain's plazas de soberanía and is under Spanish administration, however it is also claimed by Morocco as part of its territory alongside other Spanish overseas territories in Northern Africa.

 Geography

 The island is uninhabited.
 It has some rabbits and a pigeon colony.
 The west coast is very inaccessible, with very steep cliffs, while the east coast is more accessible.
 The island is very rocky, with very little grass or plants.
 There is one navigable cave.